Get help from the UTM Library for your online teaching, learning and research

 |Copyright & Author Rights||

-Learn about copyright basics, author rights, Creative Commons licenses, and more to use the work of others in your teaching and research; you can also negotiate your rights with publishers and increase the reach of impact of your publications.
-For more assistance with copyright, please contact Yayo Umetsubo, Scholarly Communications and Liaison Librarian
+Learn about copyright basics, using works as an instructor and researcher, Creative Commons licenses, your rights as an author, negotiating rights with publishers, increasing the impact of your publications, and more.
+For more assistance with copyright, please contact Yayo Umetsubo, Scholarly Communications and Liaison Librarian.

 |Data and Information Visualization||

-Visualizing information and data is a key aspect when presenting research, especially to lay audiences.
-Learn how to use software like Excel, NVivo, and Tableau, or get started by downloading software remotely.
-For assistance or online training with these resources, please contact Andrew Nicholson, Coordinator of GIS & Data Services.
+Visualizing information and data is key when presenting research, especially to lay audiences.
+Learn how to use software like Excel, NVivo, and Tableau, or get started by downloading software.
+For assistance or online training with these resources, please contact Andrew Nicholson, Coordinator, GIS & Data Services.

 |Digital Editions and Exhibits||

-The DSU has content management systems for faculty to create digital exhibits, editions, and a range of scholarship not supported by current scholarly publishing venues.
+The Digital Scholarship Unit has content management systems for faculty to create digital exhibits, editions, and a range of scholarship not supported by current scholarly publishing venues.
 The DSU can provide consultations on how to incorporate these publishing options in your course curriculum and knowledge mobilisation activities.

-Visit us to learn more about the resources we offer, or contact the team to discuss your needs further.
+Visit us to learn more about the resources we offer, or email us at firstname.lastname@example.org to discuss your needs further.

 |GIS and Digital Mapping Resources||

-We offer a variety of expertise and tools for mapping geospatial data.
-The University of Toronto Libraries manages the ESRI GIS license providing access and support to ArcGIS Desktop, ArcGIS Pro, ArcGIS Online, Story Maps, and more.
+We share our expertise in a wide range of tools for mapping geospatial data.
+U of T Libraries manages the ESRI GIS license, providing access and support to ArcGIS Desktop, ArcGIS Pro, ArcGIS Online, Story Maps, and more.
 We also offer expertise with Google Earth Pro, Quantum GIS, and GPS Data collection and mapping.

 |Manage Your Research Impact||

-There are many ways to measure the impact of your research, but all of them will help you build your research profile, demonstrate your contributions, and broaden your professional network.
-Learn more about the tools available to you, or contact Jessica Hanley, Science Liaison Librarian, to book a consultation.
+There are many ways to measure the impact of your research: they can help you build your research profile, demonstrate your contributions, and broaden your professional network.
+Learn more about the tools available to you, or contact Jessica Hanley, Science Liaison and Research Services Librarian, to book a consultation.

 |Manage Your Researcher Identity||